davidonnelly/CreativeProgramming/readme.txt

 bouncingBalls:
 second assignment, to make an animation.
 I made a ball that bounces.
 You can move the ball as well.
 Requires no addons

+twitterVisualization:
+First project.
+It takes a tweet from a live search and takes that tweet, turning it into an abstract piece of inked art, a combination of generative design and graphical data presentation.
+Requires the following addons: ofGeo, ofGui, ofxHTTP, ofxInkSim, ofxIO, ofxJSON, ofxMediaType, ofxNetworkUtils, ofxSSLManager, ofxTaskQueue, ofxTwitterTools